 401k Matching: Everything You Need to Know

-401(k) matching is a mechanism by which an employer may contribute a specific amount or percentage to an employee’s retirement savings account as a result of the employee voluntarily making his/her own annual retirement plan contribution.
+401(k) matching is a mechanism by which an employer may contribute a specific amount or percentage to an employee’s retirement savings account as a result of the employee voluntarily making his or her own annual retirement plan contribution.
 Of course, each employer 401(k) plan differs in the manner in which the employer may offer a matching contribution to supplement an employee’s retirement savings contribution.
-In the typical scenario, an employer offers the employee a percentage match of the employee’s annual salary.
-In another scenario, an employer may simply agree to match an employee contributions made to a specific dollar threshold, regardless of the employee’s level of annual compensation.
+In a typical scenario, an employer offers the employee a percentage match of the employee’s annual salary.
+In another scenario, an employer may simply agree to match employee contributions made up to a specific dollar threshold, regardless of the employee’s level of annual compensation.

 The Role of the Company in Matching the 401(k)

-Presently, many employers choose to match a portion or all of its employee’s retirement plan contributions.
+Presently, many employers choose to match a portion or all of their employee’s retirement plan contributions.
 Generally, employers are not legally obligated (through law or tax code) to offer a matching contribution program to their employee’s retirement plan accounts.
-The only exceptions are for SEP IRA and Simple IRA plans that are implement for employees of small businesses.
+The only exceptions are for SEP IRA and Simple IRA plans that are implemented for employees of small businesses.

-Most employers offer matching contributions to their employee’s 401(k) retirement plans as a significant portion of any employee benefits package.
-Also, employers are incentivized to offer such contribution plans as they stand to receive a tax benefit for such contribution to employee 401(k) accounts.
+Most employers offer matching contributions to their employee’s 401(k) retirement plans as a significant portion of an employee benefits package.
+Also, employers are incentivized to offer such contribution plans as they stand to receive a tax benefit for such contributions to employee 401(k) accounts.
 Additionally, matching contributions provide a mechanism by which the value of the retirement savings accounts can greatly increase.

 If you need help understanding 401(k) matching, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts on the top 5 percent to its site.
+UpCounsel accepts only the top 5 percent of attorneys to its site.
 Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.